-Syllabus

-Acemoglu: Introduction to Modern Economic Growth, Princeton University Press, 2009.
+Syllabus: Acemoglu, Introduction to Modern Economic Growth, Princeton University Press, 2009.
 In addition lecture notes and journal articles, available for students with access to the course pack at the course website.

-Language: English Prerequisites:
+Language: English.

-Knowledge of basic macro and growth models at a level corresponding to David Romer, Advanced Macroeconomics, and of mathematical techniques such as differential equations, phase diagrams, and some optimal control theory.
+Prerequisites: Knowledge of basic macro and growth models at a level corresponding to David Romer, Advanced Macroeconomics, and of mathematical techniques such as differential equations, phase diagrams, and some optimal control theory.
 Useful reading before the course is taken includes the mentioned book by David Romer (chapters 1-3) and for example Charles Jones, Introduction to Economic Growth, 2. ed., Norton 2002.

-Teaching and Work Forms

-Lectures and class exercises, including required assignments (to be answered in groups up to four students).
+Teaching and Work Forms: Lectures and class exercises, including required assignments (to be answered in groups up to four students).

-Formal Requirements

-Two assignments must be completed and accepted for access to the final exam.
+Formal Requirements: One assignment in the middle of the semester must be completed and accepted for access to the final exam

-Examination

-Three hours closed book exam (conditional on required assignments being accepted).
+Examination: Three hours closed book exam (conditional on required assignments being accepted).
 Can be answered in English or Scandinavian.